 Holds may be used during Phase 1 selection only.
 A maximum of two holds are allowed for apartments and suites.
 Holds cannot be placed on single or double occupancy residence hall rooms.
 If a student does not use their hold during Phase 1, the hold expires.

-If you take a leave at any time during the academic year, please follow these steps:
+If you take a leave of absence at any time during the academic year, please follow these steps:

-Complete a Housing Drop form, available in Harbin 100
+Complete a Housing Drop form in Harbin 100

 Remove all personal belongings from your residence; items may not be stored in your room.
 Items found to be left behind will be removed and a $200 removal fee will be assessed.

-Return your key to the RHO or the Office of Residential Living.
+Return your key to Harbin 100 or your RHO.
 Do not return the key to your RA or Community Director.
 Failure to return they can result in a $200 non-returned key fine.

 We will conduct an inspection of your residence after you leave to determine if any damage charges need assessment.

 If you are returning from a leave of absence, you must initiate your request to live on campus.
-Please contact firstname.lastname@example.org for more information
+Please contact firstname.lastname@example.org to begin the process.

 Leave of absence FAQs

 What do I do with my room key when I leave?